This article breaks down the benefits of mustard seed oil for hair care and shares 3 great ways to use mustard seed oil in your hair care regimen.

 Mustard seed oil is banned in some countries because it’s considered unsafe for consumption.
 I found this article on Wikipedia about the reason why.

 Although there are claims mustard seed oil is safe for consumption once heated, I prefer to go for the more common cooking oils.

-For more articles like above, sign up to the newsletter below for updates, tips, discount codes, exclusive entries into giveaways and discount on the Healthy Hair Care series resources.
+For more articles like above, sign up to the newsletter below for updates, tips, discount codes, exclusive entries into giveaways, and discounts on the Healthy Hair Care Series resources.